Visual Communication Design

 Department of Art and Design Faculty

-John Luttropp is a professor and director of the BFA in Graphic Design program in the Department of Art and Design at Montclair State University.
-Previous to Montclair State, he taught at Milwaukee Institute of Art and Design, Mount Mary College and the University of Wisconsin, in Milwaukee, Wis..
-In graphic design, he has created work for Coca-Cola, Addison-Wesley Publishing Co., Thaumaturge Books, the American Finger Style Guitar Festival, Great Lakes Film and Video, the American Association of University Administrators, and ILFORD Photo Instructor, Astronomy, Builder, Wisconsin Architect, and Healthy Man magazines, along with identity systems for many businesses and organizations.
+John Luttropp is a full professor in the BFA in Visual Communication Design program in the Department of Art and Design.
+As a designer, Professor Luttropp has created work for Coca-Cola, Addison-Wesley Publishing Co., Thaumaturge Books, the American Finger-Style Guitar Festivals, Great Lakes Film and Video, and the American Association of University Administrators.
+He art directed or designed ILFORD Photo Instructor, MINUTIA, Builder, Wisconsin Architect, and Healthy Man magazines, and has created identity systems and projects for multiple businesses and organizations.

-As a sculptor and fine artist, along with exhibitions of his work, he designed and executed two permanent public sculptures for the City of Milwaukee.
-Luttropp has been involved in performance art and music with the group Pioneers of Modern Typography (PMT), an interdisciplinary design collective, of which he was a founding member.
+As an artist, in addition to exhibitions of his work, Professor Luttropp executed two permanent public sculptures for the City of Milwaukee.
+He was a founding member of Pioneers of Modern Typography (PMT), an interdisciplinary design collective.
 The work of PMT has been recognized internationally, and has been featured on PBS, in Print magazine and Korea’s Design Journal.
-He has co-authored three textbooks on graphic design, the most recent being Designing for Print Production: Essential Concepts co-authored with Professor Martin Greenwald, published in 2008 by Cengage Publishing.
+He has lectured internationally and co-authored three textbooks on graphic design.

 | Back to top |